 ☝ This is a 2+1 seating structure for business class seats.

 ☝ This is an 1+1 seating structure for business class seats.

-☝ Seating Chart on the No. 1 coach of Fuxing bullet train.
+☝ Seating map on the No. 1 coach of Fuxing bullet train.
 The coach has both business class seats and first class seats inside.

-By now, you must have well understood how seats on the CRH trains are arranged and how the seat numbers are formulated with photo maps we provided.
-If you find this article useful, please share the link to others through your social media account, travel blogs and etc. With any question, please leave your comment here and we will reply.
+By now, you must have well understood how seats on China's high speed bullet trains are arranged and how the seat numbers are formulated with photo maps we provided.
+If you find this article useful, please share it.

 © 2017 ChinaTrainGuide.Com